1982 World's Fair: Background and construction

 Regarding recruitment for country sponsors, the KIEE received confirmation for participation from western European countries including the United Kingdom, France, West Germany, Italy, and the 10-nation European Economic Community, along with Australia, Mexico, Japan, and the People's Republic of China.
 China's participation proved historic given the country's shift to a more capitalist economy; the KIEE would be the first exposition involving China since 1904.
-The KIEE invited the Soviet Union for participation and a swimming competition against the United States, but the invitation for a participating was rescinded following the Soviet Union's military invasion of Afghanistan in 1979.
+The KIEE invited the Soviet Union for participation and a swimming competition against the United States, but the invitation for participation was rescinded following the Soviet Union's military invasion of Afghanistan in 1979.
 In total, 25 nations were signed to participate at the 1982 World's Fair by its opening.
 However, only 22 of those signed took part by opening day of the KIEE.